Full Clinician and Staff Bios

 Shiwani Juneja, MSN, FNP-C

-Shiwani Juneja is a board-certified nurse practitioner at the Center for Developing Minds.
+Shiwani Juneja is a board-certified nurse practitioner at Center for Developing Minds.
 She is passionate about expanding access to behavioral and neurodevelopmental care, and as a family nurse practitioner, her clinical care remains person-centered.
-She is currently completing comprehensive training in behavioral and developmental pediatrics at the Center for Developing Minds.
-She will provide care to children and adolescents struggling with behavioral issues and developmental delays.
+She completed comprehensive training in behavioral and developmental pediatrics at Center for Developing Minds.
+She provides care to children and adolescents struggling with behavioral issues and developmental delays.

 In addition to her work at the clinic, Shiwani is a mom to two children and has a personal connection to neurodiversity.